#455

 patterns that marked a lot of Khaiyyaam's 'ghair-filmi' compositions

 (Ghalib's ghazals, Madhukar Rajasthani's bhajans, etc.).
-Moreover, they
+Moreover,

 are in complete sync with the contemplative thread in the lyrics: